hris-2/Crown_Keyboard/README.md

 I have been using https://ergogen.ceoloide.com the unoffical web version.
 Because it includes ability to add custom footprints there is no need for downloading it.
-For this reason all the inputs and outputs in the Ergogen folder aent sorted like they ould be on the local version I would recommened this to people who are going for smipler designs.
+For this reason all the inputs and outputs in the Ergogen folder aent sorted like they ould be on the local version I would recommened this to people who are going for simpler designs.

 ## Unusual Elements
 Unlike most people I used outlines and combos for the mounting points intead of footprints in pcbs.